akornilo/PartyMatters/README.md

 # Process Description

+## Preparation

-The dependencies are specified in the `enviornment.lst` file - it was created with miniconda, but a pip install should work.
+1. The dependencies are specified in the `enviornment.lst` file - it was created with miniconda, but a pip install should work.
+2. Create a `data` folder and put the data from the drive into it.

 ## Cleaning the data